bobbyhaliwela/Deep-Learning/README.md

 Instructor: [Andrew Ng](http://www.andrewng.org/)

-This repo contains my work for Deep Learning Specialization on coursera taught by Andrew Ng.
+This repo contains my work for Deep Learning Specialization on Coursera taught by Andrew Ng.
 All the code base, screenshot, and images, are taken from, unless specified, Deep Learning Specialization on Coursera.

 ## Programming Assignments
 ### [Course 1: Neural Networks and Deep Learning](https://github.com/andersy005/deep-learning-specialization/tree/master/01-Neural-Networks-and-Deep-Learning)